Your road to foundational strength starts here.

 Allyson is the founder of Friday Physical Therapy.
 She is a recognized expert in all things shoulder, especially as it relates to swimming.
-Allyson views injury as an opportunity to take our knowledge of our own body and movement patterns to a deeper level, a level at which we can find our flow.
+Allyson views injury as an opportunity to take our knowledge of our own body and movement patterns to a deeper level.

 Erin Brooks, PT, DPT, NCPT Physical Therapist/Pilates Instructor

 Erin Brooks is a board-certified physical therapist and Pilates instructor, specializing in

 outpatient orthopedic rehabilitation and Pilates method training.
 She earned her B.A. at